Abbywinters.com: Description of content

-The website features female models typically between the ages 18 to 25.
+The website features female models typically between the ages of 18 and 25.
 With the exception of those who are long-time employees of the organisation, of whom there are only a small number, almost all Abby Winters models are completely new to pornography.
 In photo-based shoots the women are photographed in their own homes and bedrooms and/or in outdoor settings, and usually begin wearing their own clothes and underwear, which they gradually shed.
 In videos, there may also be candid interviews, but videos on the site involving groups usually have a theme, or at least implied back-story, such as a yoga class beginning fully clothed and gradually shedding garments as the yoga session progresses.
 According to Adultreviews.com Review of Abby Winters, as of March 2018 there were 1,485 models featured on the site, with more than 500,000 images and 5,459 videos.
 New content was uploaded twice daily.

 Wired.com writer Regina Lynn claimed that the site portrays sex more realistically than most pornography.
 Customers are able to suggest scenarios on the site's forum which are sometimes filmed.
 After establishing a rough scenario for each shoot the production team then lets the performers decide how fast the scene progresses, and which sex acts they will perform.
 It is claimed that all scenes are filmed by women, some of whom have previously modelled for the site.
 Models are paid approximately US$500 for a solo masturbation scene, and US$800 for a sex scene with another model.

-In 2003/04, Abbywinters.com deviated from featuring only girl/girl sex by filming six boy/girl scenes.
-All were claimed to be real couples and, as with the females, the males were amateurs.
-The site featured a boy/girl scene in May 2011 and after December 2011 featured one boy/girl release per month.